abhi2250/keycloak-custom-theme/Readme.md

 # Keycloak Setup

-This repository contains a Docker Compose setup for running Keycloak with PostgreSQL.
+This repository contains a Docker Compose setup for running Keycloak with PostgreSQL and a custom Sail theme.

 ## Prerequisites